Swimming is an excellent form of low-impact exercise for seniors so today we will talk about swimming exercises for seniors!

 Another great water exercise option for seniors is water yoga.
 Just like the name suggests, water yoga is yoga that’s done on the water.

 Also known as pool yoga, water yoga allows you to perform many yoga movements much more gently because the water helps to support your body weight.
+It a great option for chair yoga for seniors.

 Of course, the water does cause limitations to some yoga stances since you can’t keep your head underwater for very long.
 This is why water yoga is based mainly on standing poses.
+But on the other hand, you don’t need a yoga mat!

 Yoga has been proven to be great for health from both a physical and mental perspective.
 The poses in yoga improve your mobility, strength, balance, and coordination while the calm environment helps your mind to relax.
 Pool yoga offers all these benefits as well.